 protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

 From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as The Prevent Duty.

 Our designated Prevent Single Point of Contact is Mrs. L Adams (Headteacher)

 You can also contact Luton Safeguarding Children Board if you have concerns or would like advice: http://lutonlscb.org.uk/

-The policy is updated annually and has to be read and understood by all staff and governors.
+The safeguarding policy is updated at least annually to reflect any statutory changes or emerging needs.
+It has to be read and understood by all staff and governors.
 In addition, all staff and governors are given safeguarding training at least annually.

 The PANTS rule - guidance for parents on how to talk to your children about keeping themselves safe from sexual abuse

 BBC Webwise - online safety advice for parents

 Childnet - internet advice for parents and children

 RSE guides - Government produced guides for parents on Relationships and Sex Education, available in English, Arabic, Somali and Urdu.